bplmaps/lmec-main-site/content/articles/before-displacement-part-two.md

 ### Bustling Business in the North End

-{{< figure src="https://s3.us-east-2.wasabisys.com/lmec-public-files/lmec-main-site-static-assets/articles/before-displacement-part-two/Julia_Harry%20L%20Doten%20and%20Sons.png" class="figure-right" caption="Excerpt from "Cross Street widening from North Street to Commercial Street" (November 30, 1933).
+{{< figure src="https://s3.us-east-2.wasabisys.com/lmec-public-files/lmec-main-site-static-assets/articles/before-displacement-part-two/Julia_Harry%20L%20Doten%20and%20Sons.png" class="figure-right" caption="Excerpt from \"Cross Street widening from North Street to Commercial Street\" (November 30, 1933).
 [City of Boston Archives](https://cityofboston.access.preservica.com/uncategorized/IO_09820546-7345-4893-a958-1a75fc67cf04/)" >}}

 The North End historically functioned as a business hub that boosted Boston's economy and fulfilled local Bostonians' needs.
 Between the years of 1928 to 1938, Harry L. Doten & Sons, a metal sheet manufacturing business, functioned out of [the parcel of land on 107-113 Cross Street](https://sites.google.com/holycross.edu/mmc/2022/the-north-end-south/80-102-north-87-113-cross).
 The owner, Harry L. Doten, even earned the title of "The Father of the Boston Steel Industry" from the _Boston Globe_ after his 50+ years of success in the field.
 With the help of Atlascope and historical newspapers, I was able to piece together the success story of this business and its owner to help to re-establish the company's legacy in the North End and Boston.